shawnferry/HOL7712-gitbook/agents/add-the-agent.md

 $$

-`puppet cert sign www.oracle.lab`
+1. Sign the cert you should only have one certificate to sign `puppet cert sign www.oracle.lab`

   > Notice: Signed certificate request for www.oracle.lab

 ![](/images/ADD01-PUP-021-cert-sign.png)